-Here we focus on Diversified Farming Systems (DFS), which are characterized by practices which promote beneficial biodiversity and bolster ecosystem services, enhancing farm- and landscape-scale productivity .
-While existing DFS research has increased our understanding of how diversification practices affect ecological and financial outcomes, an integrated approach requires a consideration of the feedback loop between adoption of a given practice, resultant ecological outcomes, and future investment decision factors.
-An integrated CHANS approach to questions about sustainability provides an framework to increase scientific understanding of the potential synergies and tradeoffs of how diversified farming practices affect and are affected by ecosystem processes.
+Here we focus on Diversified Farming Systems (DFS), which are characterized by agroecological practices which promote beneficial biodiversity and bolster ecosystem services, enhancing farm- and landscape-scale productivity .
+While existing DFS research has increased our understanding of how diversification practices affect ecological and financial outcomes (Ref), an integrated CHANS approach requires a consideration of the feedback loop between adoption of a given practice, resultant ecological outcomes, and future investment decision factors.
+Such an approach to questions about sustainability provides n framework to increase scientific understanding of the potential synergies and tradeoffs of how diversified farming systems affect and are affected by ecosystem processes.

-While understanding structural attributes and qualitative dynamics of human-environment systems can provide valuable information on effective levers of change and important assumptions to explore empirically, much of the existing literature in this area focuses either on human decision-making (with ecological processes being exogenous to the model), or explores the complexity of ecological processes without sufficiently considering adaptive human agents .
-Further, those techniques that do explore dynamic processes and responsive decision-making don’t generally allow for forward looking agents , ultimately misrepresenting the complex coupling of these systems.
+While understanding structural attributes and qualitative dynamics of human-environment systems can provide valuable information on effective levers of change and which assumptions are important to explore empirically, much of the existing literature in this area focuses either on human decision-making (with ecological processes being exogenous to the model), or explores the complexity of ecological processes without sufficiently considering humans as adaptive decision-making agents .
+Further, those techniques that do explore dynamic processes and responsive decision-making generally do not allow for forward-looking agents , ultimately misrepresenting the complex coupling of these systems.
 This paper presents a stylized coupled human and natural systems model of DFS adoption to explore the complex dynamical properties that result specifically from interactions between adaptive decision making and an ever-changing environment.
-We find a novel mechanism for bistability that is the result not of complex structural assumptions in either system, but simply the rates at which two systems interact.
+We find a novel mechanism for bistability that is the result not of complex structural assumptions in either system, but simply the rates at which the two systems interact.
 While we do not suggest that our model captures the full complexity of individual decision making or environmental processes, it does provide a novel framework for integrating empirical findings and exploring emergent dynamics of CHANS.
-Additionally, we show how such tipping point dynamics can have important implications for agroecological policy design.
+Additionally, we describe important implications for agroecological policy design of such tipping point dynamics.

 Model Setup:

 We explore the transition to and from diversified farming systems using a Markov Decision Process (MDP), in which an agent makes a series of choices about their interactions with the environment ().
 In this case, the agent represents a single farm unit.
 We formulate a ‘system state’ to represent the degree of beneficial ecological services derived from the farm’s investments into diversification practices.
 Each farming season the agent chooses an action, described by a spectrum from 0% to 100% investment in adopting or maintaining diversification practices.
 More investment corresponds to a greater probability of transitioning to a higher (more beneficial) ecological state the next year.
 While transitioning to a higher ecological state provides the agent an increased benefit, higher investment actions also come with a greater associated cost.
 Using these parameters (values given in Methods, Tab1 ), we can calculate the optimal action for each state, known as the ‘policy’, based on the agent’s future cumulative discounted rewards over a defined time horizon.